 Moreover, you can only have one controller device on an SPI bus.
 But, there is no limit to the number of peripherals you can add.
 Also, adding more peripherals means increasing the SS lines.
 Hence, here is an illustration of how you can use three separate SS lines to control different peripherals.

 SPI Protocol Interface With Multiple enslaved people

-Furthermore, when the master SPI wants to communicate with the peripherals by either sending or receiving data, it pulls the matching SS line.
+Furthermore, when the master SPI wants to communicate with the peripherals by sending or receiving data, it pulls the matching SS line.
 Consequently, the line will be below.
 Hence, the SCLK line activates and is high and low at a set frequency.

 What is an I2C

-Alternatively, in 1982, Philips Semiconductors (now NXP Semiconductors) developed the first I2C protocol to systematize communications between chips on one PCB.
+In 1982, Philips Semiconductors (now NXP Semiconductors) developed the first I2C protocol to systematize communications between chips on one PCB.

 Unlike its SCI counterpart, the I2C protocol has two communication lines–excluding the ground and power lines.
 These lines include:

 So, you can attach any number of enslaver and agent devices to one bus.
 Also, you must keep both the SCL and SDA lines as open-drain lines.
 As a result, your devices will only have one low line at a time.
 In addition, you’ll need a pull-up resistor on your pipes.
 That way, you can pull your line back to high.

 I2C Protocol Interface